We have one year to save the NHS, that’s why I’ll be voting for the National Health Action Party.

 The Conservative Party will spend one year in charge, butchering the NHS for their financiers, executing the destructive laws they’ve passed.
 The left has one year to make the Labour Party salvage it.

 Iain Wilson is a nurse and was secretary of the Save Lewisham Hospital campaignLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.